thekrishhh/Spotify-Streaming-Analytics/README.md

 4. Tracks with high energy-to-liveness ratio
 5. Cumulative likes based on views (Window Functions)

+📄 All questions and SQL queries are available in `questions_and_queries.md`

 ## ⚙️ SQL Concepts Used

 * GROUP BY & Aggregation